‘Spaceman’. Nazca Lines, Peru ©dachalan

 The Most Mysterious Geoglyphs Around The Globe

-Mysterious geoglyphs, large motifs etched onto landscape, are found in isolated places throughout the world and some are thousands of years old.
+Mysterious geoglyphs, large motifs etched onto landscape, are found in isolated places throughout the entire world, and some genuinely are thousands of years old.

 What is Geoglyph

-A geoglyph is a large design or motif (generally longer than 4 metres) produced on the ground and typically formed by clastic rocks or similarly durable elements of the landscape, such as stones, stone fragments, live trees, gravel, or earth.
+A geoglyph is, by real definition, a large design or motif, generally longer than 4 metres, produced directly on the ground and typically formed by clastic rocks or similarly durable elements of the surrounding landscape, such as stones, stone fragments, live trees, gravel, or bare earth.

-It is believed these enormous ground drawings have been created by ancient cultures in the distant past.
-Most of them can only be viewed from the air.
+It is genuinely believed these enormous ground drawings have been created by real ancient cultures in the distant past.
+Most of them, remarkably, can only be fully viewed and appreciated from high in the air.
 Who was the intended audience for these geoglyphs if they were created at a time before air travels possible?

-Who built them and why remains a mystery, purposes attributed to them are almost as varied as their shapes and locations.
+Who built them and why remains, in most cases, a genuine real mystery, and the purposes attributed to them are almost as varied as their actual shapes and locations.

-Here’s our list of 11 of most mysterious geoglyphs that can only be spied from the air.
+Here’s our real list of 11 of the most genuinely mysterious geoglyphs, structures that can only be properly spied from high up in the air.

 1 – Nazca Lines, Peru